-- Learn about the impact of your choices on the world, and how foreign countries impact Aotearoa New Zealand's economy. - Work experience may be available in your final year. - Economics major and minor is available in many degrees so you can combine studies with other relevant areas such as Finance, Political Science and International Relations, and Psychology.
+- Learn about the impact of your choices on the world, and how foreign countries impact Aotearoa New Zealand's economy. - Economics major and minor is available in many degrees so you can combine studies with other relevant areas such as Finance, Product Design, Political Science and International Relations, and Psychology.